 These are the settings used to test these headphones.
 Our results are only valid when using these settings.

-The Razer BlackShark V2 HyperSpeed's noise isolation performance is poor.
-They're gaming headphones, so they don't have noise cancelling (ANC).
+The Razer BlackShark V2 HyperSpeed's full range noise isolation performance is middling.
+They're gaming headphones, so they don't have active noise cancelling (ANC).
 As a result, they rely on their passive capability to block out sound.
 They do nothing to reduce the rumble of car engines from an open window.
-They do a better job of cutting down ambient chatter but can isolate you from a lot of high-pitched sounds like the hum of computer fans.
+They do a better job of cutting down ambient chatter but are best suited to blocking out high-pitched noises like dish clatter.

 The leakage performance is very good.
 Although the bulk of leakage is in the mid-range, which sounds somewhat full, it falls below the noise floor of an average office.
 You can crank up the volume without others hearing it.